isomerpages/govtech-gobusiness-main/_browse-all-solutions-Human-Resource-Solutions/Human-Resource-Management-System--HRMS-.md

 **Description**

-Manage a company's employee records in all the key HR administrative areas such as personnel management, payroll, leave, employee benefits, employee claims and appraisal.
+Manage a company’s employee records in all the key HR administrative areas such as personnel management, payroll, leave, employee benefits, employee claims and appraisal.

 **Support Level and Conditions**